2024 NSW

 Karina Maxwell

-A discussion of the early stages of PhD research that uses Indigenist methods to investigate the occurrence of culturally safe PPFA (what is this?) with Aboriginal and Torres Strait Islander families at risk of entering, or already in, the child protection system that work with Aboriginal Community-Controlled Organisations.
+A discussion on the early stages of PhD research using Indigenist methods to investigate the occurrence of culturally safe PPFA with Aboriginal and Torres Strait Islander families at risk of entering, or already in, the child protection system that work with Aboriginal Community-Controlled Organisations (ACCOs).

 3:00 pm